 Verify that the entire length and width of the trailer is level.
-If the trailer is not level, it can cause the brakes to activate, which could cause loss of control of the vehicle.
+If the trailer is not level, it can either cause the brakes to activate or not to activate at all, which could cause loss of control of the vehicle.

 If the hitch height is incorrect and does not allow the trailer to be level, it may be necessary to install air-pressure adjustable shock absorbers on the tow vehicle.
-If a weightdistributing hitch is installed, change out to a weight-carrying hitch instead.
+If a weight-distributing hitch is installed, change out to a weight-carrying hitch instead.
 Or consult with the tow vehicle manufacturer's authorized dealer for other assistance.